AdiSir05/Language-Vison-Model-Multimodal-Understanding/strong-baseline.md

 # Strong Baseline

-This repository contains a Jupyter Notebook implementing an image-captioning and watermark captioning baseline using deep learning.
-It employs metrics such as F1, METEOR, BLEU, and ROUGE to evaluate model performance.
+This repository contains a Jupyter Notebook implementing watermark classification and decoding using ConvNets.

 ---